nilesr/formgen/README.md

 ![](ss.png)

-The `display_name` is displayed immediately before the value of that column, unless `callback` is provided instead.
+The `display_name` is displayed immediately before the value of that column, unless `callback` is provided.

 If `column` is not provided, then `display_name` is displayed by itself.

+You can also provide `pretty_value` and set it to true or false if you don't provide a callback.
+This will determine if the column value should be prettified and/or translated (e.g. `community_hospital` -> "Community Hospital")

 If `callback` is provided, it's called with the second argument set to the column value, and whatever the function returns is displayed.
 For example: